 J. Robert Johnson is the chair and founder of Yankee Marketers, Inc., a food service sales and marketing firm representing major food manufacturers throughout New England.
 The firm has food products sales in the multi-millions and employs sales and marketing personnel throughout the region.
 Before founding his firm in 1971, Johnson worked for the B.F.
 Goodrich Company, the Campbell Soup Company, and Stouffer Foods Corporation.
-Johnson is a member of a number of food service organizations, serves on the editorial advisory board of Institutional Magazine and, with his company, is the subject of several articles in trade publications.
-He has taught business administration courses at Suffolk University and in 1989 received the Outstanding MBA Alumni Award.
-He holds two Suffolk University degrees, a BS in Management and Accounting earned in 1963 and an MBA in Marketing received in 1968.
+Johnson is a member of a number of food service organizations, serves on the editorial advisory board of Institutional Magazine and, with his company, has been the subject of several articles in trade publications.
+He taught business administration courses at Suffolk University and in 1989 received the Outstanding MBA Alumni Award.
+He holds two Suffolk University degrees, a BS in management and accounting earned in 1963 and an MBA in marketing received in 1968.

 Patrick F. Jordan, III